8 Ways Retailers Can Use AI For D2C To Drive Revenue & Efficiency6 min readReading Time: 5 minutes

 Retailers can reduce bounce rates significantly with AI.
 Someone searches for a burgundy lipstick on the site and if there are no products tagged burgundy, the site, with AI, can be automated to display shades of lipstick close to burgundy.

-8. AI brings the power of data to that one point of time when the site can reflect the user’s emotional, mental state.
+8. Use AI to bring the power of data to that one point in time when the site can reflect the user’s emotional, mental state

 Timing is everything when it comes to D2C – it’s important to know the shopper as they’re on the site at any given point of time and that is only possible when you are able to connect data together – connecting inventory data with user behavior and that’s what makes sense for the business.